 Traditionally, private property was often taken for public uses like building freeways, schools, bridges, and more recently certified technology parks.
 Only a judge can decide whether or not a taking is for a public purpose should there be a dispute between the property owner and the state.

-At Sever Storey, we work exclusively for LANDOWNERS.
+At Sever Walker Padgitt, we work exclusively for LANDOWNERS.
 We do not and never will represent municipalities, governments or utilities who seek to take land through the condemnation process.
 We believe that the State and Federal constitutions require that landowners receive just compensation for any land taken through condemnation and eminent domain.